 Then choose the accommodation that suits you by looking at the photos and the price.
-The position is not important, all the villages can be visited walinking in a few minutes and the accommodations are all very close to each other.
+Location is not important; all the villages are within a few minutes’ walk, and the accommodations are all very close to each other.

 Where to go to the sea in the Cinque Terre

 The villages of the Cinque Terre certainly do not represent the destinations par excellence for a holiday dedicated to life on the beach and tanning.